TiagoJM95/pet-adoption-center/Planning.md

 - **Backend**: Spring Boot, Java
 - **Database**: PostgreSQL
 - **Cache**: Redis
-- **Message Broker**: Kafka
+- **Message Broker**: Kafka / RabbitMQ
 - **Storage**: AWS S3 for documents and images
 - **Deployment**: AWS
 - **Auth0**: Authentication and Authorization
-- **Email**: Send automatically emails (Microservice) node.js
+- **Notification Service**: Secondary app built for this purpose

 ## 3. Feature Outline

 ### Authentication and Authorization
 #### Admin
-- Have an account created for them
-  - Status: [ ]  - Not Started
 - Login
   - Status: [ ]  - Not Started
 - Create accounts for organizations
   - Status: [ ]  - Not Started
-- Update organization information
+- Create new entries for species, breeds and colors
   - Status: [ ]  - Not Started
-- Remove organizations
+- Update organizations, species, breeds and colors
     - Status: [ ]  - Not Started
-- Create new entries for species, breeds, colors
+- Remove organizations, species, breeds and colors
   - Status: [ ]  - Not Started
 #### Organization
 - Register account after invitation